-Your symptoms are diarrhea, vomiting and stomach cramps, but can you be sure it is the stomach flu?
-Chances are, you may be suffering from gastroenteritis, an inflammation of the stomach and intestines.
+Your symptoms are diarrhea, vomiting, and stomach cramps, but can you be sure it is the stomach flu?
+You may be suffering from acute gastroenteritis, an inflammation of the stomach and intestines.
+Viral gastroenteritis, also called the stomach flu, is the most common type.

 What is gastroenteritis?

-Reportedly the second most common illness in the US today, gastroenteritis is caused by a viral or bacterial infection that irritates and inflames the stomach and intestines.
-The infection spreads through contaminated food, water or contact with an infected person.
-It can manifest as a slight tummy upset for a day or two with mild diarrhea or severe loose motions and vomiting for several days or more.
+Possible viral gastroenteritis symptoms include nausea, vomiting, cramps, and diarrhea.
+While some symptoms (diarrhea, vomiting) overlap, gastroenteritis is an illness with little else in common with the flu.
+Gastroenteritis is caused by a viral or bacterial infection that irritates and inflames the stomach and intestines.
+The infection spreads through contaminated food, water, or contact with an infected person.
+It can manifest as a slight tummy upset for a day or two with mild diarrhoea, severe loose motions, and vomiting for several days or more.

 What are the causes of gastroenteritis?

-Norovirus This is the most common cause of viral gastroenteritis in adults.
-Symptoms include vomiting, diarrhea, nausea and occasionally stomach cramps.
-Additional signs are fatigue, muscle ache, headache and low-grade fever (less than 101 F) with chills.
-Symptoms last for one or two days, and there are no long-term consequences.
+Norovirus: This is the most common cause of viral gastroenteritis in adults.
+Symptoms include vomiting, diarrhea, nausea, and occasionally stomach cramps.
+Additional signs are fatigue, muscle aches, headache, and low-grade fever (less than 101 F) with chills.
+Symptoms last for one or two days, with no long-term consequences.

-Rotavirus The leading cause of severe viral gastroenteritis (vomiting and diarrhea) in infants and young children.
+Rotavirus is the leading cause of severe viral gastroenteritis (vomiting and diarrhea) in infants and young children.
 Young children are contagious even before they develop symptoms.

 How is gastroenteritis treated?

-Most cases of gastroenteritis don’t require particular treatment because symptoms subside within a few days.
-If the condition becomes severe, then you should visit a doctor who may prescribe medication.
+Fluid replacement and certain diet restrictions are the mainstay of acute gastroenteritis treatment.
+However, most cases don’t require gastroenteritis treatments because the symptoms subside within a few days.
+If the condition becomes severe, then you should visit a doctor who may prescribe gastroenteritis medication.

-There are some home-remedies you can follow to treat the condition as your body has the capability to fight off the disease.
-Drink plenty of fluids and electrolytes that have been lost due to the diarrhea and vomiting.
-Foods containing electrolytes and complex carbohydrates, like lean meats (chicken), potatoes and whole grains are recommended.
+There are some home remedies you can follow to treat the symptoms of stomach virus.
+Drink plenty of fluids and electrolytes lost due to diarrhea and vomiting.
+Foods containing electrolytes and complex carbohydrates, like lean meats (chicken), potatoes, and whole grains, are recommended.

-Elderly people having underlying health conditions should take oral re-hydration solutions (electrol powder) along with regular fluids.
-These solutions are available in sachets and can be purchased over-the-counter from a local pharmacist.
-Oral re-hydration solutions replace the salt, glucose and other important minerals lost due to dehydration.
+Elderly people with underlying health conditions should take oral rehydration solutions (electro powder) and regular fluids.
+These solutions are available in sachets and can be purchased over the counter from a local pharmacist.
+Oral rehydration solutions replace the salt, glucose, and other important minerals lost due to dehydration.

 Medications to treat gastroenteritis